dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/relationship-changes.md

 This is the same end-state as was achieved with the original single query, since EF Core fixed up navigations as entities were tracked, even when coming from multiple different queries.

 > [!NOTE]
 > Fixup never causes more data to be returned from the database.
-It only connects entities that are part of the query or already tracked by the DbContext.
+It only connects entities that are already returned by the query or already tracked by the DbContext.
+See [Identity Resolution in EF Core](xref:core/change-tracking/identity-resolution) for information about handling duplicates when serializing entities.

 ## Changing relationships using navigations

-The easiest way to change the relationships between is by manipulating a navigation, while leaving EF Core to fixup the inverse navigation and FK values appropriately.
+The easiest way to change the relationship between two entities is by manipulating a navigation, while leaving EF Core to fixup the inverse navigation and FK values appropriately.
 This can be done by:

 - Adding or removing an entity from a collection navigation.
 - Changing a reference navigation to point to a different entity, or setting it to null.